 Osteoarthritis is an inflammatory disease.
 C-Reactive Protein, the major acute phase protein in dogs, rises with the presence of an inflammatory stimulus.
 As the source of inflammation is resolved or managed, CRP levels will drop to normal indicating positive outcome.
 OA patients undergoing therapy should have a baseline CRP value for monitoring outcomes and disease progression.

 Patients receiving hyaluronic acid as therapy for degenerative joint diseases should suspend treatment for 3 days (72 hours) prior to testing.
-Successful therapy should see a reduction in HA and CRP levels.
+Learn more about hyaluronic acid and therapeutic management.